 SO: Time to shoot, how much creative effort put into the creation of the images and then the usage.

 Q - How long does it take to get the photos from you?

 A - This depends on the number of images and what you need done to them.
 Some projects I may only shoot 200 images, other projects have exceeded 10,000 for a client who wants a large library of images.
 Also it depends on your deadline.
 If you need some images immediately this may be possible if I send them to a professional retoucher or do them in house.
 The price will differ based on who does the work.
 But if you have an urgent need this needs to be addressed up front and made clear to me before I even estimate the job.

 Q - Why do I want to hire you and not some other photographer?

 A - I have 30+ years experience of shooting images.
 I have not stopped "Growing" as a photographer, meaning my style has evolved through the years.
 If you really like what I do, and my price and terms are agreeable to you, then you should hire me.
-A photographers style is their value to clients.
+A photographers style and the ability to solve problems is their value to clients.
 Style is a mix of how they see something, what do they want to include, or exclude in the image.
 The "finishing" of an image is also part of their style.
-To me "finishing" is not retouching, but
+To me "finishing" is not just retouching, but

 applying treatments to the image as a whole or locally.